 [Question]

-Traffic jam is a problem in many towns and cities.
+Traffic jams are a problem in many towns and cities.
 Some people suggest that governments build wider roads in order to solve the problem.

 Do you agree or disagree?

 Along with the rapid development of modern cities, the traffic congestion issue has become one of the most notable topics in our society.
 To tackle this problem, some people suggest our government to broaden the roads to accommodate more vehicles.
 From my point of view, I totally disagree with this solution for the following reasons.